cross-org/kv/README.md

 ### Queries

-Queries are basically keys, but with additional support for ranges, which are objects like `{ from: 5, to: 20 }` or `{ from: "a", to: "l" }`.
-An empty range (`{}`) means any document.
+Queries are similar to keys but with additional support for ranges, specified as objects like `{ from: 5, to: 20 }` or `{ from: "a", to: "l" }`.
+An empty range (`{}`) matches any document.

 **Example queries**